aannieliu/princess_kappa/README.md

 ##3.
 Exploratory Data Analysis (EDA).
+After we have our dataset, we can do some exploratory data analyasis.
+Please see iPython notebook [EDA](EDA.ipynb) for our complete analysis.
+We take excerpt of some of our results here.
+Please note that there more information on the file.

 ### 3.1 Run Time
 First, let us look at the run time of winner and nominee movies, shown in fig 2.
 The green shows the runtime of the nominees and the red shows the runtime of the winners.
 We also plot the mean and median of each group.
 The mean of nominees is 24 minutes less than the mean of the winners.
 The median of the nominees is 14 minutes less than that of the winners.
 Though the mean and median are different in each group, we cannot tell if movie runtime is a feature that explicitly divides the winners from the nominees because the distributions are very much overlapped.